ruby/ruby/doc/distribution.md

 $ make dist
 ```

-This will create several tarball in the `dist` directory.
+This will create several tarball in the `tmp` directory.
 The tarball will be named e.g. `ruby-<version>.tar.gz` (several different compression formats will be generated).

 ### Official Releases